xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 #### Instance Versus Device

 There is an important concept which you will see brought up repeatedly throughout this document.
-Many commands, extensions, and other things in Vulkan are separated into two main groups:
+Many functions, extensions, and other things in Vulkan are separated into two main groups:
- * Instance-related Items
+ * Instance-related Objects
- * Device-related Items
+ * Device-related Objects

-##### Instance-related Items
+##### Instance-related Objects

 A Vulkan Instance is a high-level construct used to provide Vulkan system-level information, or functionality.
-Vulkan items associated directly with an instance are:
+Vulkan objects associated directly with an instance are:
  * `VkInstance`
  * `VkPhysicalDevice`

-An Instance command is any Vulkan command which takes as its first parameter either an item from the Instance list, or nothing at all.
-Some Vulkan Instance commands are:
+An Instance function is any Vulkan function which takes as its first parameter either an object from the Instance list, or nothing at all.
+Some Vulkan Instance functions are:
  * `vkEnumerateInstanceExtensionProperties`
  * `vkEnumeratePhysicalDevices`
  * `vkCreateInstance`
  * `vkDestroyInstance`

-You query commands Vulkan Instance commands using the `vkGetInstanceProcAddr` command.
+You query Vulkan Instance functions using `vkGetInstanceProcAddr`.
 `vkGetInstanceProcAddr` can be used to query either device or instance entry points in addition to all core entry points.
-The returned function pointer is valid for this Instance and any item created under this Instance (including all `VkDevice` objects).
+The returned function pointer is valid for this Instance and any object created under this Instance (including all `VkDevice` objects).

-Similarly, an Instance extension is a set of Vulkan Instance commands extending the Vulkan language.
+Similarly, an Instance extension is a set of Vulkan Instance functions extending the Vulkan language.
 These will be discussed in more detail later.

-##### Device-related Items
+##### Device-related Objects

-A Vulkan Device, on the other-hand, is a logical identifier used to associate commands with a particular physical device on a user's system.
+A Vulkan Device, on the other-hand, is a logical identifier used to associate functions with a particular physical device on a user's system.
 Vulkan constructs associated directly with a device include:
  * `VkDevice`